Anirudh64210/Mae---gmail-companion/README.md

 A small Chrome extension for Gmail.
 When you press Send on a reply, Mae, a pixel mail carrier who lives beside the Send button, checks whether your reply answers everything you were asked.
 If something was missed, she looks unimpressed, the Send button shakes once, and a one-line pill names the question.
 Otherwise the email just sends and you never see her.

-Built by [ExpandRange](https://expandrange.com).
-Free and open source.
+Built by ExpandRange.
+Free and open source: https://github.com/Anirudh64210/Mae---gmail-companion

 ## How it works